 - Could your spouse be selling marital assets without your knowledge?

-How is Spousal Support/Alimony Calculated in a Barrington, Illinois Divorce?
+How is Spousal Support/Alimony Calculated in an Illinois Divorce?

 - The income and assets of each spouse;

 - The needs of each spouse;

 - The current and future earning capacity of each spouse;

 - Any impairments (mental or physical) that would keep a spouse from earning a living;

 - How long it will reasonably take the spouse seeking support to secure job training or education necessary for employment;